Connor Joe Player Props: Pirates vs. Padres

-The Pittsburgh Pirates, including Connor Joe (.200 slugging percentage in past 10 games, including zero home run), take on starting pitcher Blake Snell and the San Diego Padres at PNC Park, Wednesday at 7:05 PM ET.
+The Pittsburgh Pirates, including Connor Joe (.182 batting average in his past 10 games), battle starting pitcher Joe Musgrove and the San Diego Padres at PNC Park, Thursday at 12:35 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Marlins.
+In his last game he had a one-hit showing (1-for-4) against the Padres.

 Connor Joe Game Info & Props vs. the Padres